Skip to content

 Hours per week x loaded hourly cost x 52 = annual cost of doing it manually

 Another example: a GP clinic with one admin spending 45 minutes per day calling patients to confirm appointments.
-At $35/hr loaded cost, that is $136/week or $7,072/year.
-An automated reminder system costs $4,999 to build and runs for free after that.
+At a $35 hourly loaded cost, that is $136 per week or $7,072 per year.
+The quote should be based on the actual reminder workflow and tested against the expected first-year return.

 If the manual cost of the process is under $3,000/year, DIY tools probably make sense.
 If it is over $5,000/year, a custom build pays back fast.